jwodder/versioningit/README.rst

 *New in version 0.2.0*

 The ``"hg"`` method supports installing from a Mercurial repository or archive.
+When installing from a repository, Mercurial 5.2 or higher must be installed.

 The ``"hg"`` method takes the following parameters, all optional: